iamysk/AFsample2/README.md

 # AFsample2
-Introducing a way to induce diversity in the AF2 ensemble with  spanning the conformational ensemble and ifentifying possible states.
+Introducing a way to induce diversity in the AF2 ensemble by spanning the conformational ensemble and identifying possible states.
 ![20240226_mov.gif](20240226_mov.gif)

 ## Introduction